Rightpoint/RZUtils/README.md

  - **RZLoadingImageView**               A drop in solution for a image view that loads from a NSURL and caches to file.
  - **RZViewFactory**                    A simple view factory class

+## Macros Overview

+ - **RZLogHelper**						A header with debug log macros that extend NSLog, including verbosity levels

 ## License
 RZUtils is distributed under an [MIT License](http://opensource.org/licenses/MIT).
 See the LICENSE file for more details.